polius/meteornext-docs/docs/guides/deployments/pro.md

 **DESCRIPTION**

-This example shows how to retrieve a var's value in some point of the template for all databases.
+This example shows how to retrieve variable values.

 **BLUEPRINT**